Major in Exercise Science

 This major has been designed to address the basic standards for the professional preparation of exercise science students.

 These standards provide the undergraduate student with entry-level skills and knowledge to function in a wide range of employment opportunities.
-The College’s exercise science program provides a foundation for employment in corporate or hospital settings, health and wellness intervention programs, health clubs and other health-related careers.
+The University’s exercise science program provides a foundation for employment in corporate or hospital settings, health and wellness intervention programs, health clubs and other health-related careers.

 Many exercise science graduates pursue graduate study in exercise physiology, medicine, nutrition, occupational therapy, physical therapy and health promotion.